3 Common Respirator Myths Busted

 MYTH: My company doesn’t need a respiratory protection program if employees wear masks voluntarily.

-TRUTH: The Occupational Safety and Health Administration (OSHA) sets forth requirements which employers must follow to keep individuals safe against the exposure of harmful air pollutants.
+TRUTH: The Occupational Safety and Health Administration (OSHA) sets forth requirementthatch employers must follow to keep individuals safe against exposure of harmful air pollutants.

-This should also include procedures, specific types of equipment to be worn, care and use of the equipment, and medical evaluations for employees to verify their ability to wear respirators.
+This should also include procedures, specific types of equipment to be worn, care and use, and medical evaluations for employees to verify their ability to wear respirators.
 Thus, even if your employees willingly wear respirators, government regulations still require you to have a plan in place.

 MYTH: My facial hair won’t hinder respirator effectiveness.

-TRUTH: It’s possible beards and mustaches could leave you more exposed to air pollutants.
+TRUTH: It’s possible that beards and mustaches could leave you more exposed to air pollutants.

-Here’s why: in order to keep you fully protected, the respirator needs to form an air-tight seal against your skin.
+Here’s what you need to keep you fully protected, the respirator needs to form an air-tight seal against your skin.
 Beards, clothing, and any other blockage preventing the seal from coming into direct contact with your skin can become an issue.

 By preventing a tight seal or blocking the exhalation valve, facial hair can allow contaminated air to leak into your respirator.